At Games reception, a hopeful dessert and a hasty exit

 Abe, also a staunch critic of the North Korean regime, was to sit opposite Moon, between Guterres and Han Zheng, a member of China’s Politburo Standing Committee.
 Other guests at the top table included Moon’s wife, and the German president and his wife.

-“The seating arrangement shows traces of the organisers’ agony,” said a former South Korean chief of protocol who reviewed the early draft of the seating arrangement.
+“The seating arrangement shows traces of the organizers’ agony,” said a former South Korean chief of protocol who reviewed the early draft of the seating arrangement.

 In a such a setting, the host nation would usually arrange seating by the alphabetical order of country names or the length of terms the guests had served, the official said, speaking on condition of anonymity due to the sensitivity of the matter.